CONSTRUCTION, BUSINESS AND PROJECT MANAGEMENT - 2019/0

 Module cap (Maximum number of students): N/A

 Completion of the normal progression requirements from FHEQ Level 5 on a degree course.

-The tools and techniques for analysing a company’s financial performance, financial control and reporting.
+- The tools and techniques for analysing a contracting company’s financial status and strength.

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate a working knowledge of financial management related to companies, the roles and duties of project management and an understanding of procurement methods and their selection, via a combination of coursework and examination.